Herald Sun: Merger to form the Herald-Sun

 With the only alternative option being to close The Herald, The Herald and Weekly Times decided to merge the two newspapers.
 The Herald was published for the last time as a separate newspaper on 5 October 1990.
 The next day, The Sun News-Pictorial published its last edition.
 The Sunday editions of the two newspapers, the Sunday Herald and the Sunday Sun, were also merged to form the Sunday Herald Sun.
 The resulting newspaper had both the size and style of The Sun News-Pictorial.
 Bruce Baskett, the last Editor of The Herald, was the first Editor of the Herald-Sun.

 The hyphen in its title was dropped after 1 May 1993 as part of an effort to drop the overt reminder of the paper's two predecessors that the hyphen implied, and also by the fact that by 1993, most of the columns and features inherited from The Herald and The Sun News-Pictorial had either been discontinued or subsumed completely in new sections.

 After a progressive decline in circulation the afternoon edition was cancelled, the last edition being published on 21 December 2001.
-The News Corp Australia-produced mX had filled part of that gap, being freely distributed of an afternoon from stands throughout the Melbourne CBD until 12 June 2015, though generally not available outside that area.
+The News Corp Australia-produced mX had filled part of that gap, being freely distributed in the afternoon from stands throughout the Melbourne CBD until its closure on 12 June 2015, though it was generally not available outside that area.

 Recent editors include Peter Blunden, Simon Pristel, Phil Gardner and Bruce Guthrie.

 Circulation

-In 2017, the Herald Sun was the highest-circulating daily newspaper in Australia, with a weekday circulation of 350 thousand and claimed readership of 1.26 million.
+In 2017, the Herald Sun was the highest-circulating daily newspaper in Australia, with a weekday circulation of 350,000, and claimed a readership of 1.26 million.

-According to third-party web analytics providers Alexa and SimilarWeb, Herald Sun's website is the 74th and 125th most visited in Australia respectively, as of August 2015.
-In 2015, SimilarWeb rated the site as the 15th most visited news website in Australia, attracting almost 6.6 million visitors per month.
+According to third-party web analytics providers Alexa and SimilarWeb, Herald Sun's website is the 74th- and 125th-most-visited in Australia, respectively, as of August 2015.
+In 2015, SimilarWeb rated the site as the 15th-most-visited news website in Australia, attracting almost 6.6 million visitors per month.

+Journalists

+The below is a list of Herald Sun journalists.